-- Recall the fundamentals of marketing and sales in the entrepreneurial context. - Use tailored marketing strategies, including segmentation, targeting, and positioning. - Test and implement digital marketing techniques like social media, content marketing, and SEO. - Prepare effective sales plans and apply sales techniques to close deals. - Set up and maintain strong customer relationships. - Manage customer retention and business development strategies.
+- Recall the fundamentals of marketing and sales in the entrepreneurial context. - Use tailored marketing strategies, including segmentation, targeting, and positioning. - Test and implement digital marketing techniques like social media, content marketing, and SEO. - Set up and maintain strong customer relationships. - Manage customer retention and business development strategies.